18F/18f.gsa.gov/_posts/2016-10-24-embracing-opportunities-to-improve-and-innovate.md

 report](https://www.gsaig.gov/sites/default/files/ipa-reports/OIG%20EVALUATION%20REPORT_Evaluation%20of%2018F_%20JE17-001_October%2024%202016.pdf) that identified areas for improvement, and we are thankful for their oversight.
-We have made many improvements over the last few months to address the issues outlined in this report and will take all additional actions necessary.
+We have made many improvements over the last few months to address the issues outlined in this report and will take all additional actions that are necessary.

 First, with respect to internal controls, we take these issues seriously and have taken significant steps to strengthen 18F’s operations.
 We